omar-m-h18/ExpiryOS/README.md

 A clean, focused web application for tracking items with expiration dates — licenses, subscriptions, documents, insurance policies, and anything else that expires.

+Organizations and individuals often track licenses, subscriptions, contracts, certifications, and other time-sensitive records across spreadsheets, calendars, emails, or paper.
+As these records grow, it becomes easy to miss renewal dates, causing unnecessary administrative work, service interruptions, or compliance risks.

+ExpiryOS provides a single place to manage these records and automatically identifies which items are active, expiring soon, or expired.

 ![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)

 ---